elucian/bee/syntax/overview.md

 define pi := 3.14 ∈ R;

--- declare multiple variables using modify make a   ∈ Z ; -- Integer
-make x,y ∈ R ; -- Double
+-- declare multiple variables using modify make a   ∈ Z;  -- Integer make x,y ∈ R;  -- Double
-make q,p ∈ L ; -- Logic
+make q,p ∈ L;  -- Logic

 --using modifier expressions
-alter a := 10 ; -- modify value of a := 10
+alter a := 10;  -- modify value of a := 10
-alter a += 1  ; -- increment value of a := 11
+alter a += 1;   -- increment value of a := 11
-alter a -= 1  ; -- decrement value of a := 10
+alter a -= 1;   -- decrement value of a := 10

--- modify two variables using one constant alter q, p := True ; -- modify value of q and p alter x, y := 10.5 ; -- modify value of x and y
+-- modify two variables using one constant alter q, p <+ (True, False);  -- modify value of q and p alter x, y := 10.5; -- modify value of x and y
 ```

 ## Type conversion

-Bee is an explicit language.
-We avoid implicit conversion.
-When data type mismatch we must perform explicit conversion.
+When data type mismatch you must perform explicit conversion.

-* Explicit conversion is using pipeline operator: "->"
+* Explicit conversion is using a _pipeline operator_: "->";
 * This is unsafe operation.
-A range check is recommended before conversion.
+A range check is recommended before conversion;
 * Data precision may suffer.
-Some decimals may be lost.
+Some decimals may be lost;
 * If data do not fit in the new type, the overflow exception is raised.

 **example:**